-Maersk Oil has flowmeters measuring the volume of discharged produced water, and water samples are regularly obtained for analysis of oil and chemical content.
-The nature, type and quantities chemical used and chemicals and oil discharged to sea are reported to the Environmental Agency.
+Maersk Oil has flowmeters that continuously measure the volume of discharged produced water, and water samples are regularly obtained for analysis of oil and chemical content.
+The nature, type and quantities chemical used and chemicals and oil discharged to sea are reported to the Environmental Agency (DEPA).